vashshawn/Pingvin-master/doc/init.md

 Copy pingvincoind.init to /etc/init.d/pingvincoind.
 Test by running `service pingvincoind start`.

-Using this script, you can adjust the path and flags to the pingvincoind program by setting the DOGECOIND and FLAGS environment variables in the file /etc/sysconfig/pingvincoind.
+Using this script, you can adjust the path and flags to the pingvincoind program by setting the PINGVINCOIND and FLAGS environment variables in the file /etc/sysconfig/pingvincoind.
 You can also use the DAEMONOPTS environment variable here.

 4e) Mac OS X